 Review by Amber McDaniel, SJ’s Head of Content

-Why Use Eco-Friendly Cleaning Products?
+Why Use Products From Eco-Friendly Cleaning Brands?

 According to the Environmental Working Group (EWG), cleaning supplies often produce fumes that may trigger health problems, are known carcinogens that cause chemical burns and poisoning, among other health concerns.
 Chlorine bleach is an eye, skin, and respiratory irritant (and can be fatal if mixed with ammonia, another common cleaning agent).